debonnaiR3/frontend/README.md

-# flexbox
+# landing-page
-Drawing a web layout with only flexbox and div's
+This is a landing page i built using only flexbox (no grids and positioning)